 350 UNCW is a student-led organization that thrives thanks to our dedicated members and leaders.
 We are always growing.
 Send us an email at firstname.lastname@example.org if you would like to join our team of volunteers!

 Kaiti Sheehan is a senior double majoring in Marine Biology and Environmental Science with a minor in Non-profit Management.
 She has a strong passion for ocean conservation, specifically targeting threatened and endangered species that the public is generally apathetic towards, with a special interest in Elasmobranchs.
-Kaiti originally found her love for the ocean while working on REEF surveys studying biodiversity of the coast of seven islands in the Caribbean.
-As Secretary of 350 UNCW, Kaiti hopes to make a lasting impact on a community she has called home for four years, and feels that divesting UNCW is taking a step in the right direction.
+Kaiti originally found her love for the ocean while working on REEF surveys studying biodiversity off the coast of seven islands in the Caribbean.
+As President of 350 UNCW, Kaiti hopes to make a lasting impact on a community she has called home for four years and feels that divesting UNCW is taking a step in the right direction.
 Her goals in the future are set towards environmental policy work where she hopes to invoke large scale change one law at a time.